 Here are 5 essential strategies that you can employ to ensure you are getting the most out of your trade show investment:

 People like free stuff – It’s a simple fact that people like to get cool, innovative items for free.
 While the main objective of exhibiting is to sell and promote your brand, you have to remember that not everyone will be interested in what you’re offering.
-Change that by handing them something they can’t pass up; make sure all give aways are branded with your logo and website so you have a better chance of being remembered after the event.
+Change that by handing them something they can’t pass up; make sure all giveaways are branded with your logo and website so you have a better chance of being remembered after the event.

 Be approachable and assign roles – Staff your booth with the most engaging members of your sales and marketing teams.
 You know, the ones who want to be in front of the exhibit interacting with and having fun with attendees (not the ones more apt to have their heads down, texting, or talking to co-workers instead of attendees).
 Meet during the weeks before the show to discuss and assign team members their roles for the day.
-Who will post to social media?
+Who will post on social media?
 Who will handle the raffle?
 Who will manage the interactive game?
 Who will engage passersby?
-The more organized, engaging and approachable you are, the more attendees will take notice and want to learn more about your brand.
+The more organized, engaging, and approachable you are, the more attendees will take notice and want to learn more about your brand.

 It is not difficult to have a successful exhibit on event day, but it does take planning and a strategic marketing approach; if you need some help, click here to contact CFS and we will get you started.